build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 ### Prefer Inline Functions

 In C, macros are not needed for code efficiency.
 Use inlines.
-Whie macros for small functions aren’t a travesty, inline functions should be preferred.
+While macros for small functions aren’t a travesty, inline functions should be preferred.

-#### Example
 ```c
 #define MAX(x,y) (((x) > (y)? (x) : (y)) // Get the maximum
 ```